My Favorite Pie Crust

 Make a well in the flour mixture and pour in the oil/milk mixture.
 Mix together with a fork until evenly moistened.

+Peel off the plasic wrap.
+Gently roll dough around the rolling pin, pulling away the bottom parchment paper.
+Lift the rolling pin over the pie plate and unroll it into the pie pan.
 Gently lift dough edges and allow dough to settle into the pie plate.
-Trim edges to a 1/2" overhang.
+Trim edges to a 3/4" overhang.
 Tuck under and press edge with a fork tine or flute/crimp as desired.
 This dough is very forgiving, so if you have any tears, simply patch it using some of the trimmed off dough.

 Comments